 How to Spend a Perfect Day in Istanbul

-Head to Ortaköy on the outskirts of Istanbul and feel the cool morning breeze on your skin as the light dapples the Ortaköy Mosque and Bosporus Bridge.
-Visit this serene spot before the tourists arrive and stop for brunch at one of the little cafés lining the shoreline.
+Head to Ortaköy on the outskirts of Istanbul and feel the cool morning breeze as the light dapples the Ortaköy Mosque and Bosphorus Bridge.
+Visit this serene spot before the tourists arrive and stop for brunch at one of the little cafés along the waterfront.

 Hail a taxi to Taksim Square, a historic hotbed of political activism in the heart of Istanbul.
 Check out the Republic Monument, which commemorates the founding of modern Turkey almost a century ago.
 The square is also a great spot for people watching as it connects much of the city.